Treora/dom-highlight-range/README.md

 Parameters:
 - `rangeObject`: a Range whose start and end containers are text nodes.
 - `highlightElement`: the element used to wrap text nodes.
 Defaults to `'mark'`.
-- `highlightClass`: if defined, this CSS class will be given to the wrapper elements.
+- `attributes`: an Object defining any attributes to be set on the wrapper elements.

 ## Example usage